It Ends with Us controversy

 Speculation about tensions intensified at the film's New York premiere on August 6, 2024.
 Lively appeared on the red carpet with co-stars, while Baldoni attended separately with his friends and family and did not pose with the main cast.
 At the premiere, Baldoni told Entertainment Tonight that he likely would not direct the film's potential sequel based on Hoover's follow-up novel, It Starts with Us (2022), and added "I think Blake Lively's ready to direct, that's what I think."[9]
 When Lively arrived on the red carpet, Baldoni's group was ushered into the basement of the building and placed in a smaller theater to watch the film instead of the main theater with cast.[14]
 He also did not introduce the film in the main theater prior to the screening, a role typically performed by the director.
 Lively and Hoover introduced the film instead.
 According to Baldoni's complaint, Lively and Reynolds had demanded Baldoni not attend the premiere at all.

-On August 8, 2024, The Hollywood Reporter reported that the film's post-production faced issues, and claimed that Lively commissioned her own edit of the film from the American film editor Shane Reid, who had edited the Marvel Studios film Deadpool & Wolverine starring Lively's husband Reynolds, which was slated for release around the same time as It Ends with Us.[22]
-Reynolds and Lively also used the premiere as an opportunity to cross-promote their projects.
+On August 8, 2024, The Hollywood Reporter reported that during the film's post-production process, Lively commissioned her own edit of the film from the American film editor Shane Reid, who had edited the Marvel Studios film Deadpool & Wolverine starring and produced by Lively's husband Reynolds, which was slated for release around the same time as It Ends with Us.[23]
+Reynolds and Lively used the press tour and premiere as an opportunity to cross-promote their projects.
 Australian-British actor Hugh Jackman, Reynold's co-star in Deadpool & Wolverine, also attended the It Ends with Us premiere, posing with Reynolds and Lively.
-Reynolds also used the event to promote Deadpool & Wolverine and appeared in a promotional video for It Ends with Us.[9]

 Social media traction

-The alleged conflict gained traction on social media platforms, particularly TikTok, where videos discussing the situation garnered significant attention.
+The alleged conflict gained traction on social media platforms, particularly TikTok, where videos discussing the situation garnered significant attention after the release of the film.
 Some fans and social media users speculated that Reynolds and Lively may have seized creative control of the film from Baldoni.
-Others posted unflattering comments about Lively's character; a reporter posted a video of a negative interaction with Lively titled "The Blake Lively interview that made me want to quit my job" and other interviews where Lively used of the word "trannies" during her Gossip Girl days surfaced online.[23][9]
+Others posted unflattering comments about Lively's character; Norwegian journalist Kjersti Flaa posted a video of a negative interaction with Lively titled "The Blake Lively interview that made me want to quit my job" and other interviews where Lively used of the word "trannies" during her Gossip Girl days surfaced online.[24][9]
+Additional criticism came from Domestic Violence survivors who expressed disappointment that Lively's promotion seemed to trivialize domestic abuse and failed to prepare them for the film's heavy subject matter.[20]
+Negative online discourse also arose after it was revealed that a themed cocktail called "Ryle You Wait" was served at the premiere afterparty, which some interpreted to be playful branding of an abusive character.

 Co-lead Brandon Sklenar supported Lively in the dispute.[26]